AbsaOSS/datasets-similarity/README.md

 - a matrix comparing the most used word

-Then we will create one matrix for string and one matrix for int by using some function to unite matrix's.
+Then we will create one matrix for string and one matrix for int by using built-in function to unite matrix's.

-From each of these two matrixes we will compute one distance number.
+From each of these two matrixes we will compute a distance number.
 Then these distances will be merged.
 #### Comparator picture 2
 This comparator will create one big matrix for all columns regardless of the type.